netsurf-browser/netsurf/docs/implementing-new-frontend.md

 `netsurf_exit()` is called.

 There are (currently) twelve sets of operation tables held in separate structures.
-Only five of these are mandantory (misc, window, fetch, bitmap and layout).
+Only five of these are mandatory (misc, window, fetch, bitmap and layout).

-In this context mandantory means the tables must be non NULL and do not have a suitable default.
-Each of the mandantory sets contain function pointers to implement operations.
+In this context mandatory means the tables must be non NULL and do not have a suitable default.
+Each of the mandatory sets contain function pointers to implement operations.

 ### misc operation table

-The only mandantory operation in this table is schedule.
+The only mandatory operation in this table is schedule.

-When schedule is called the frontend must arrange for the passed callback to be called with the context parameter after a number of miliseconds.
+When schedule is called the frontend must arrange for the passed callback to be called with the context parameter after a number of milliseconds.

-This callback is typicaly driven through the toolkits event loop and it is important such callbacks are not attempted from an operation.
+This callback is typically driven through the toolkits event loop and it is important such callbacks are not attempted from an operation.

 ### window operation table